MattHatwey/Manemo/chapter3.md

 Mist was a very kind Manemo.
 She liked to help Sansei, and play with her siblings.
 But when Meru would tease her, she started a big fight with Meru, and they would fight for 2 hours minimum.

-Aves was a Manemo who came from a different planet.
-He was the first signs of Mirds(Manemo Birds).
+Aves was a Manemo who came from a different place.
+He was the first sign of Mirds(Manemo Birds).
 Soon the species was created, using Aves' magic.
 He also liked Esper.

 Esper was best friends with Aves.
 Esper and Crystal ran a Boba Tea place named Bubble Lake Boba.
 Crystal and Esper are considered the best siblings of all time.